 According to the Mayo Clinic, the first treatment for controlling dust mite allergy is avoiding dust mites as much as possible.
 When you minimize your exposure to dust mites, you can expect fewer or less severe allergic reactions.
 By ridding your cubicle walls of dust mites your helping your associates avoid this allergen, which help them stay healthier and avoid unnecessary sick days.

 Cleaning cubicle walls make your workplace look cleaner and your associates happier.

 Considering that the average person spends around 8 hours a day around their desk, you want to make sure that your workers are comfortable while doing their jobs.
 By keeping their work environment well-maintained, you’re encouraging your employees to be more productive, efficient, and more importantly, happy.

 How do you clean cubicle walls?

-- Remove anything hanging on the walls
+Remove anything hanging on the walls.

-Spot treat any stains
+Spot treat any stains.

 To clean cubicle walls, use a mild detergent.

-Let dry completely before hanging anything back on the walls
+Let dry completely before hanging anything back on the walls.

 Vacuum and dust frequently.